Global Education: Fostering World Citizenship in the Classroom

 As human beings, we are faced with social challenges and responsibilities.
 And this is due to the structure of our societies and the dynamics that are in play between them, as well as challenges with nature.
 In addition to climate change and gender disparity, people around the world are suffering from poverty, starvation, disease, and destruction from natural and human-caused events.
 We are battling discrimination, violence, inequality, and fear of difference.
 These issues affect people’s lives across the globe and influence how we interact with each other, and the world around us.

-Why is it important to foster world citizenship?
+Why is it important to teach global education and foster world citizenship in the classroom?

 UNESCO names five barriers to global citizenship